EcustBoy/CrowdNav_MSP/README.md

   -nd NEIGHD, --neighd NEIGHD
                         The neighbor distance param of the orca policy, default=10
+  -s SIGMA, --sigma SIGMA
+                        The sigma param of the socialforce policy, default=0.3 -v V0, --v0 V0        The v0 param of the socialforce policy, default=2.1 -ta TAU, --tau TAU    The tau param of the socialforce policy, default=0.5

 ```

 Short description of the layouts :